cortes-d/42-libft/README.md

 <!--## Aknowledgements-->

 ---
-*42 is a coding school that emphasizes on project-based learning and peer-to-peer education.*
+*42 is a coding school that emphasizes on project-based and peer-to-peer learning.*

 *The project complies with the 42 norm.
-The latest norm can be found on the [42 intra site](https://meta.intra.42.fr/articles/the-norm-v4) (requires authentication)*.
+The latest norm can be found on the [42 repository](https://github.com/42School/norminette/tree/master/pdf)*.